 Why Become a Binge-Racer?

-First of all, “binge-racer” is a badass name.
+First, “binge-racer” is a great name.
 If you’re already a fan of binge-watching, why not take it one stage further?

-Second, binge-racing is perfect if you want to watch more Netflix Originals and can’t afford to spend too much time on them.
-Binge-racing will help you bring more organization into your watching habits.
+Second, binge-racing is perfect if you want to watch more TV and can’t afford to spend too much time on all of the shows.
+Binge-racing will help you bring more organization into your TV viewing habits.
 You’ll have to be aware of new shows prior to their release.
-And you’ll probably have to plan every single session of binge-racing in advance.
+Plus, you’ll probably have to plan every single session of binge-racing in advance.

-And of course, you get to be a part of a new (growing) trend which everyone will probably be doing in the future.
-Especially when the robots take our jobs and leave us with more free time.
+And of course, you get to be a part of a growing trend which everyone will probably be doing in the future.
+Especially when the robots take our jobs and leave us with more free time on our hands!

 How to Find the Best Netflix Shows to Binge-Race

-If you decide to jump on the bandwagon and become a binge-racer, you just need to find the right show to kickstart your habit.
-Binge-racing is all about watching a whole series as soon as it drops, so your best bet is to keep an eye on shows coming soon to Netflix.
+If you decide to jump on the bandwagon and become a binge-racer, you just need to find the right show to kick start your habit.
+Binge-racing is all about watching a whole series as soon as it drops, so your best bet is to keep an eye on shows coming soon to Netflix and other streaming services.